A Plan to Renew the Promise of American Life

 And the upshot of all these facts is that the government must be limited.

-And who must do the limiting?
-Well, look in the mirror.
+But who will do the limiting?
+Look in the mirror.

-So, we need to break things up.
+We need to break things up.
+Break up the excessive concentrations of power, corporate and governmental.
 Break up the monopolies, public and private.
-Break up the excessive concentrations of power, corporate and governmental.
+Stand up for the little guy.
+Stand with the citizen and the consumer against faceless bureaucracies.
 Be pro-market and not just pro-business.
-Stand with the citizen and the consumer against faceless bureaucracy.
-Rule the rulers.
-In short, disperse economic and political power into as many hands as possible, within reason.
+Disperse economic, political, and institutional power into as many hands as possible without lapsing into anarchy.

 In more mundane terms, I realized, we have to restore good old things like federalism and the separation of powers and the rights of property and contract, without shortchanging equal justice and civil rights.

-To some, those old-fashioned concepts may seem outdated and boring.
-But that’s a mistake.
+To some, those old concepts may seem boring and outdated.
+They’re admittedly old-fashioned.
+But it’s a mistake to underestimate them.
 What could be more exciting than self-rule?
+What could be more exciting than being a sovereign?
 I don’t think those old ideas have been tried and found wanting.
-I think they have been tried and found successful — and, for some people, inconvenient.
+I think they have been tried and found successful — and also, for some people, inconvenient and therefore unwelcome.

-Along the way, Michael Farris, founder of Patrick Henry College, pointed out to me that government’s purpose is simple, laughably so, I realized.
-The purpose of government, he explained, is to protect our rights to life, liberty, and property, and to punish those who violate those rights — and that’s it.
-Government does not exist to take care of our needs.
-It exists to protect our right to take care of our own needs.
-Boom.
+At some point, perhaps around 2013, Michael Farris, founder of Patrick Henry College, told me something that struck me.
+He said government’s purpose is very simple, namely, to protect our rights to life, liberty, and property, and to punish those who violate those rights, and that’s it.
+Government, he added, does not exist to take care of our needs, it exists to protect our right to take care of our own needs.
+I almost laughed.
+He nailed it.

-What’s the purpose of the Constitution?
-To preserve our Revolution — the revolution from a monarchy to a republic, or what we today call ‘democracy.’
-And not only that.
-Its purpose is to enshrine the universal principles on which that revolution was based, the principles so eloquently stated in the second paragraph of the Declaration of Independence.
+Or, to put it it another way, the Constitution’s purpose is to preserve the American Revolution — I mean the revolution from a monarchy to a republic, or what we today call ‘democracy.’
+And on a deeper level, its purpose is to enshrine the universal principles on which that revolution is based, the principles so eloquently stated in the second paragraph of the Declaration of Independence.

-My reading on the Constitution has made me aware that the document rests on four pillars and, I believe — and this came as a welcome discovery — only four.
+My reading of the Constitution, and about it, made me aware that the document rests on four pillars and — and this came as a welcome discovery — only four.
 They are: republicanism, federalism, separation of powers, and enumeration of powers.
-Every word in the document can be traced to one of these four principles.
-But the flip side is that, like real pillars, they depend on each other.
-Knock one out — any one — and the others cannot stand the strain indefinitely.
-All will fail.
+Every word in the document can be read as either flowing from, or advancing, one of those four.
+But there’s a flip side.
+Like pillars in the real world, they only work together.
+Knock one out — any one — and the others can’t stand the strain indefinitely.
+Eventually, they’ll all fail.
 And there goes your Revolution!

-So, we need a popular revolution to reclaim popular sovereignty to renew the promise of American life.
-That’s my thesis.
+So, to reverse American decline, we need a popular revolution to reclaim popular sovereignty and thus renew the promise of American life.
+That, at least, is my working hypothesis.

 And then watch what happens!
-Power starts to flow back to where it belongs.
+Budgets come into balance, debt shrinks, and the economy thrives.
+More importantly, power begins flowing back to where it belongs.
 Back from the non-legislative branches to Congress.
 Back from Washington to the states.
 And ultimately from the monopolies back to you and me, the people.

-To be sure, without unlimited resources, the feds will shift to doing more through regulations and mandates.
-When they can no longer take all our property, they will try to control what we do with it.
-So, we’ll need to cut them off at the pass.
+Now, I admit that, without unlimited resources, the feds will look for other ways.
+They’ll shift to doing more through regulations and mandates.
+If they can no longer take all our property, they’ll try to control what we do with it.
+Well, we’ll just need to cut them off at the pass.
 And I think we can — with a pair of simple constitutional amendments.

 I started out determined not to amend the Constitution.
 There’s nothing in the document itself that’s fundamentally flawed.
-We already have the guide book for national happiness, we just have to follow it.
-(A wag once suggested that all we need to do is just insert, after each sentence in the Constitution, the phrase, ‘and we mean it.’)
+We already have the guide book for national happiness.
+We just have to follow it.
+(A wag once suggested that all we need to do is just insert, after each sentence in the Constitution, ‘And we mean it.’)

 But I reluctantly realized we do have to amend it.
-Our rulers won’t follow the guide book until forced to do so, that is, until their incentives change.
-So, we must change their incentives.
+Our rulers won’t follow the guide book until forced to do so, and that won’t happen until their incentives change.
+We have to change their incentives!
+And that requires peaceful, constitutional change.

-And that’s where the two amendments come in.
-They would shore up the four pillars.
-They’d set in motion a virtuous cycle.
+These two amendments, I think, would shore up the four pillars and set a virtuous cycle in motion.
 They are:

 A majority of the state legislatures may repeal any federal law or regulation